GfSE/SAF-Specification/stakeholders.md

 * What are the external physical entities the system interacts with in the respective context?
 * What are the functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check if the system design realizes the system requirements.***
+  ***Rationale:  In my role, I need to check whether the system design realizes the system requirements.***
 * What are the geographical and physical locations of the intended / proposed elements of the solution?
 * What are the non-functional requirements imposed on the system?

-  ***Rationale:  In my role, I need to check if the system design realizes the system requirements.***
+  ***Rationale:  In my role, I need to check whether the system design realizes the system requirements.***
 * What are the normal and extreme environmental conditions for normal operation, for not operational, for storage and for transport?
 * What are the physical components?
 * What are the planned architectural means for risk mitigation?
 * What are the scenarios a system function is utilized in?
 * What are the system delivery standards?
 * What existing elements of the organization, enterprise, or operational entity need to be integrated in the intended solution?
-* What is the System Boundary definition?
 * What is the allocation of functions to the physical architecture?
 * What is the breakdown of functions into sub-functions?
 * What is the configuration or version of each configuration item?